 Participants come away from the course with a binder of hand-out materials, as well as many other tangible resources: an advance directive; a “relapse prevention plan” to help identify tell-tale feelings, thoughts, behavior, or events that may warn of impending relapse and to organize for intervention; mindfulness exercises to help focus and calm thinking; and survival skills for working with providers and the general public.

-NAMI Connection is a recovery support group program for adults living with mental illness that is expanding in communities throughout the country.
-These groups provide a place that offers respect, understanding, encouragement, and hope.
+NAMI Connection is a recovery support group program for people living with mental illness.
+These groups provide a place that offers respect, understanding, encouragement and hope.

 Who can attend a NAMI Connection Recovery Support Group?